-When asked about her life, all she will say is that she was born six years before men walked on the moon, and is married to a man who wooed her in cyberspace and lured her to America.
-Alexander confesses only to being owned by a pair of cats, and being both a Cancer and a Water Rabbit.
+When asked about her life, all she will say is that she was born six years before men walked on the moon, married a man who wooed her in cyberspace and lured her to America, and.was widowed in 2021.
+Alexander confesses only to being owned by a changing cast of cats, and being both a Cancer and a Water Rabbit.

 But if you want to know about her stories, ah, that’s something else entirely.
 She can talk all day about storytelling, and about these children of her heart.
-From the shores of Syai, an Asian culture that she will convince you exists somewhere, through werewolves that will stun you and leave you open-mouthed, she has traveled to more than one far country of her own making.
-Nearly a score of novels and volumes of short stories attest to her joy in “dreaming for a living.”
+From the shores of Syai, an Asian culture that she will convince you exists somewhere, through werewolves that will stun you and leave you open-mouthed, to a science fiction convention kidnapped by time-traveling androids, to fairy tales told, re-told, and re-imagined, she has traveled to more than one far country of her own making.
+A score of novels and volumes of short stories attest to her joy in “dreaming for a living.”

 A.) Yes, the voice changes, if only because most of my stuff is taken as ‘dictation’.
 All I do is sit down in front of a keyboard and type as fast as I can to get down the story that is being told to me by a protagonist of any given tale.